Jack Harlow: Philanthropy and activism

-Harlow supports the Black Lives Matter political movement, having attended a rally to protest the killing of Breonna Taylor, which occurred in his hometown.
+Harlow supports the Black Lives Matter political movement.
+He attended a rally to protest the killing of Breonna Taylor in 2020, which occurred in his hometown.
 Harlow has stated that, being white, he "can never truly know what [the experience of racism] is like", and that it is his responsibility as a white rapper to approach his work with that knowledge in mind.

 In October 2021, Harlow donated to five Louisville-based organizations: AMPED, the Center for Women and Families, the Grace M. James Academy of Excellence, Louisville Urban League and Metro United Way.
 Citing the spirit and pride he holds for his hometown, Harlow stated that "People need hope, they need love", when announcing his donation plans.
 KFC and Instagram pledged to match up to $50,000 of what Harlow raises through the social media platform's fundraising tool.

 In December 2021, Harlow teamed up with KFC and its parent company Yum!
 Brands to donate a joint $250,000 to the American Red Cross to support those impacted by a deadly tornado in western Kentucky.

 In 2023, he founded the Jack Harlow Foundation to "reinvest, uplift and support organizations aiming to make the city that raised him a better place."
 That same year, he headlined a rally alongside Kentucky's Democratic governor Andy Beshear ahead of the general election.